iferunsewe/store_api/README.md

 ## Usage

-In order to use the API locally, please do the following from your local pokemon_api respository:
+In order to use the API locally, please do the following from your local store_api respository:

   1. bundle exec rails s -p 3000(this will start a local server for you)
   2. Make requests to the following endpoints from `http://localhost:3000`: